seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 I then went about improving this experience by:

-* minifying the css - should of been done at the start but I think I lost that when I left SASS.
+* minifying the css—should of been done at the start but I think I lost that when I left SASS.
 * moved the netlify login script so its not on all pages, just the one I need.

 ![Network traffic results 16th of January 2025, 8 requests, 717 kilobytes transferred, 915 kilobytes total](assets/uploads/jan-16-2025-results.jpg)